ART KANE. HARLEM 1958

 Presented in a solander box, the Deluxe includes a 24 x 30cm (10 x 11") signed/numbered fine art pigment print.
 This print is unique to this edition and will never be made available elsewhere.

-ALL PRE-ORDER SUBSCRIBERS WILL RECEIVE AN EXCLUSIVE FREE PRINT AND WILL HAVE THEIR NAME IN THE BOOK!
+ALL PRE-ORDER SUBSCRIBERS HAVE RECEIVED AN EXCLUSIVE FREE PRINT AND HAVE THEIR NAME IN THE BOOK!

-All early subscribers who will place their orders before publication date (that is, before November 1, 2017) will receive with the book a special free litho print, size 24 x 30cm (10 x 11in), uneditioned, unsigned and unavailable elsewhere.
+All early subscribers who have placed their orders before publication date (that is, before November 1, 2017) have received with the book a special free litho print, size 24 x 30cm (10 x 11in), uneditioned, unsigned and unavailable elsewhere.

-Early subscribers will also have their names featured in a special Acknowledgments section of the book.
-This will be possible only for all orders received before June 30, 2017.
-After that, the book will have to go to the printers.
+Early subscribers also have their names featured in a special Acknowledgments section of the book.

 You may follow every step of the book's production on the book's Facebook page.